danpaulgo/ticket-track/README.md

 3. Install dependencies:

-bundle install
+`bundle install`

+4. Reset database

+`rake db:reset`

-4. Run `rails s` and access application on through the provided localhost url
+5. Run `rails s` and access application on through the provided localhost url

+Explore the application as either a user or an admin using using accounts created with seed data:

+User
+email: user@example.com
+password: password

+Admin
+email: admin@example.com
+password: password